elypia/elypiai/CONTRIBUTING.md

-First you'll need to have a basic understanding of the following libraries, you can do independent research on the below, or just go through the Elypiai wraps and use them as refernceable examples:
+First you'll need to have a basic understanding of the following libraries, you can do independent research on the below, or just go through the Elypiai wraps and use them as referable examples:

 * [Retrofit] and [OkHttp]
-* [GSON] for JSON APIs
+* [Gson] for JSON APIs
 * JAXB for XML APIs

 ## Getting Started
-In this guide we'll be wrapping [UrbanDictionary] becasue it's small, only a single endpoint, and already exists within this repository so it's easy to link to example code rather than mock and maintain seperate code.
+In this guide we'll be wrapping [UrbanDictionary] because it's small, only a single endpoint, and already exists within this repository so it's easy to link to example code rather than mock and maintain separate code.

 ### Creating Entities
 The first step is to create a class for any entities we may expect this API to return.
 In this case due to there being no official documentation, we'll just do a GET request and review the response.
-Just use any HTTP Client or your your browser and make a request [here].
+Just use any HTTP client or your browser and make a request [here].
 As of this tutorial, and what we'll continue working with, the response is as below.

 ```json